-If the data file is opened in unlocked mode, MP/M-86 does not look for it on the system drive.
-(Refer to Section 2 of the MP/M-86 Programmer's Guide for a complete discussion of the modes involved in opening and closing files.
-This is relevant to the number of users accessing a given file at one time, and whether or not a user is trying to write to that file).
+If the data file happens to be opened in unlocked mode, MP/M II does not look for it on the system drive.
+(Refer to Section 2 of the MP/M II Programmer's Guide for a complete discussion of the modes involved in opening and closing files.
+This is relevant to the number of users accessing a given file at one time, and whether or not a user is trying to write to that file.)
 If the command program does not find the data file, it generally displays the following message:

-"File not found"
+"File not found."